Authentication & Account Linking¶

 // Called when player clicks "Login" in settings

-private void OnLoginSubmit(string email, string password)
+public void OnLoginSubmit(string email, string password)

 {